r-lib/devtools/README.md

-* `install_github` installs an R package from github, `install_gitorious` from gitorious, `install_bitbucket` from bitbucket, and `install_url` from an arbitrary url. `install_version` installs a specified version from cran,
+* `install_github` installs an R package from github, `install_gitorious` from gitorious, `install_bitbucket` from bitbucket, and `install_url` from an arbitrary url. `install_version` installs a specified version from a given repository.

 Creating a new package: